Setting up and optimising your Store above the fold

 If the logo contains small text, it may be difficult to read, particularly on mobile devices.
 Text that is challenging to read on desktop will almost certainly be illegible on mobile.
 In this case, consider placing the logo only in the hero and hide it in the navigation bar.

-Ready to start optimizing the above-the-fold experience of your Store?
+Ready to start optimising the above-the-fold experience of your Store?
 Manage your Store or register to get started.